-Now that you’ve gotten a good quality dog crate for your fur baby, you are left wondering, “Where should I place this crate in the house?”
-In this article, we’ll reveal some of the best locations for settling dog crates.
+In search of the best location?
+We’ve got you covered.
 Always remember that a dog crate is supposed to create a safe space for your pet, while also assisting in his or her training, so the way you utilize that space in your home is important.

 Considering these facts, the best place to put your preferred dog crate in should be in an area that is considered busy.
 This area will help your dog feel the vibe of the household, and it will make him or her feel like a real member of the family.

 Maybe you have had a dog for a while and believe a crate will be more beneficial, or maybe you are still crate-training your new puppy.
 Maybe you are training your dog to feel comfortable with the crate, or maybe you just want your dog to relax in there.
 Whatever it is, the best choice is always in a busy area in or near the home.
 This will enable your dog to see all the activities going on in the household.
 It will make them feel included in the family.
 Hiding the crate away in a basement or laundry room, for instance, is completely unfair, as your dog will be excluded from all activities carried out in the home.

 The precise location for placing your dog crate varies from one house to another.
 For some, it can be in the living room, and for others, it can be in the kitchen or any other busy place.
 Make sure your dog crate is located in a place where activities in the house are visible.

 A quiet spot is best for anxious dogs